Many different types of drinks contain compounds that may help reduce cholesterol levels or healthfully maintain them, such as oat and soy drinks.

 However, vegetables and nuts contain low levels of sterols and stanols that cannot lower cholesterol.

-Companies are adding these chemicals to several foods and drinks, including fortified yogurt drinks, milk, and fruit juices.
+Companies are adding these chemicals to several foods and drinks, which may include fortified plant-based spreads, yogurt drinks, milk, and fruit juices.

-The FDA state that most people should try to consume 1.3 g or more of sterols and 3.4 g of stanols per day.
+The FDA states that most people should try to consume 1.3 g or more of sterols and 3.4 g of stanols per day.

 7. Cocoa drinks

 Cocoa is the main ingredient in dark chocolate.
-It contains antioxidants called flavanols that may improve cholesterol levels.
+It contains antioxidants that doctors call flavanols that may improve cholesterol levels.

 Cocoa contains high levels of monounsaturated fatty acids, which can also help improve cholesterol levels.

 However, drinks containing processed chocolate have high levels of saturated fats.
-People looking for healthful options may wish to choose pure cocoa drinks.
+People looking for healthful options may wish to limit chocolate with added sugars, salts, and fats.

 8. Plant milk smoothies